 As is well known, the Facebook profile somebody views online may very well belong to someone other than whom the profile purports it to be.
 This has led courts to observe that "anyone can make a Facebook profile using real, fake, or incomplete information, and thus, there is no way for the Court to confirm whether the Facebook page belongs to the defendant to be served."

-Will the Person Being Served Get the Notice?
+Will the Person Being Served to Get the Notice?

-The second concern is that if the defendant is not diligent in logging on to his Facebook account, he runs the risk of not seeing the summons until the time to respond has passed.
+The second concern is that if the defendant is not diligent in logging on to his Facebook account, he risks not seeing the summons until the time to respond has passed.

 Here too, the plaintiff's affidavit successfully addressed the issue.
 Her exchanges with the defendant via Facebook showed that he regularly logged on to his account.

-Should Facebook only be used to Supplement Other Service?
+Should Facebook only be used to Supplement Other Services?